vedanthq/vedanthq/README.md

 ### 🧭 The Mission Briefing

-Hello, I'm **Vedanth**.
+Hello, I'm **Vedant**.
 I believe the most elegant solutions are found at the intersection of logic and art.
 My journey is a constant expedition into this space, where I build, break, and learn.
 This repository is my logbook—a collection of projects, experiments, and ideas that fuel my curiosity.

 My core mission: **To craft meaningful digital experiences through clean code and creative problem-solving.**